samuelventura/terminal/README.md

 - Dialog buttons order should be accept then cancel to take advange of enter navigation.
 - Escape should close dialogs from any current focused control (shortcut).

+## Issues

+- konsole is not consistently responding size queries as vscode term does

 ## Future

 - [ ] Ctrl-c handler